 So what does the observant homo urbanus come across in this respect?
 Basically a potpourri of social critique, pointed one-liners, poetic pretensions, references to pop culture, and plain but really rather witty hogwash.
 It may concern a brandnew phrase, but could just as well be an existing combination of words that the artist, or handicrafter – or perhaps more fittingly still, the eloquent vandal – has taken out of God knows what context.
 The common denominator is the seemingly random environment (the new context) in which the (usually anonymous) transmitter has embedded and left behind his or her message.
 Orwell’s ‘equal animals’ stick to an electrical cabinet simply because they can and someone felt they had to.
 Isn’t it great to state on a wall that nothing happened on a particular spot in 1765?
 Or, for that matter, to simply proclaim that we ought to ‘unfuck the world’?
 It can be somewhat baffling for the recipient though.
 But bafflement and arbitrariness are precisely what allow for a surprise effect and therein lies the strength; something that is surprising captures your thoughts just a little bit longer.

 Light-hearted, scriptural interventions such as these are rarely as conspicuous as paste ups or stencils, let alone murals obviously, but once encountered (at close range), they too make us more aware of our urban surroundings, and that, arguably, makes our relationship to the city more exciting.
-In this photo essay I present a selection of messages that I’ve spotted in cities in various countries.
-It goes without saying, however, that flicking through images online or on paper, naturally doesn’t trigger the same sentiments that are likely to occur in the open-air gallery.
+When it comes to flicking through images online or on paper, however, it goes without saying that doing so naturally doesn’t trigger the same sentiments that are likely to occur in the open-air gallery.
 Or, as one artist from Amsterdam somewhat similarly asserts on a parking meter; ‘the emotions of the street is [sic] something museums can’t buy’.
 (Hover your mouse over the photos for translations of texts not in English.)